The Transition ‘Recovery’ Curriculum

 Engagement: Weekly review cycle from the class teacher to identify successes and highlighted any measures we could put into place to promote further engagement.
 This involved the following areas:

 Broadband dongles and SIM cards for families using mobile data

 Use of the school’s system from home (MyConcern and Communication Logs)

-The school day promotes teacher workload balance.
+The school day promoted teacher workload balance.